 While there is no cure for this cancer, there is help from the VA.
 The VA has specialized treatments for mesothelioma cases.
 They include surgeries and radiation including cryoablation and immunotherapy.
 And if you don’t live near the best mesothelioma centers, they’ll help you get there.
 Travel is available for veterans who want to go to the Boston VA or the Los Angeles VA system.
 These two facilities offer the best mesothelioma treatments.

 In order to qualify for benefits, however, you must show that your asbestos exposure occurred while you were serving in the military.
 And you must have a disease or disability as a result of the exposure.
 Note that exposure to asbestos will not qualify you for disability benefits.

-Benefits for Veterans Diagnosed with Mesothelioma
+Benefits for Veterans Diagnosed with Rare Fatal Lung Cancer

 If you have a diagnosed mesothelioma disability, the VA has a duty to help you.
 They will provide medical care and travel to another VA healthcare system if your facility does not treat mesothelioma cases.